7 Best Running Shoes With A Wide Toebox in 2025

 Foot-shaped (left) vs. non-foot-shaped running shoe (right)

-This means that there’s no drop between the heel and the toes, it is 0mm.
 For context, beginners are advised to use running shoes with an 8-12 mm drop.
-Changing the drop suddenly, and especially going for the 0mm when you’ve never done it before, is not something we recommend.
+Changing the drop suddenly, and especially going for the 0 mm or 4 mm when you’ve never done it before, is not something we recommend.
+This transition is definitely possible, but it should be slow and gradual!
 We wrote about this and covered many details in the Ultimate guide on the heel drop

 running shoes and their heel drops